INQUESTS & INQUIRIES

 - the Freedom to Speak Up Review into whistleblowing in the NHS, chaired by Sir Robert Francis QC;

-- the ongoing Northern Irish Statutory Inquiry into Hyponatraemia-related Deaths – Angus Moon QC, Katie Gollop QC and Malcolm Fortune were instructed;
+- the Northern Irish Statutory Inquiry into Hyponatraemia-related Deaths – Angus Moon QC, Katie Gollop QC and Malcolm Fortune represented interested persons whilst Bridget Dolan QC provided expert evidence on Coronial Law;

 - the Baha Mousa inquiry into the death of detainees in Iraq;